 The role of EMT- B certified emergency responders is primarily to assist in transporting patients and administering medication.

 Studying to be an EMT-B is more rigorous than Emergency Responder training.
 An EMT school course involves around 120 hours of classroom learning, excluding hands-on practice, which varies by program and location.

 Advanced Emergency Medical Technician (AEMT)

 This course requires soft skills like problem-solving, working efficiently under pressure, and excellent communication skills.
-But, before you get here, you must complete EMT school first.

 Is EMT School Harder Than Nursing School?

 While EMT school is by no means easy, nursing school is generally much more difficult.
 In many states, nurses must have a Bachelor of Science in Nursing (BSN) to practice, while EMTs do not need to take college-level courses or get a college degree.